analogwp/analogwp-templates/readme.txt

 == Changelog ==

+= 1.5.4 - Feb 04, 2020 =
+* Tweak: Adds compatibility for Style Kits Pro
+* Fix: Importing templates back to back in Elementor editor caused them to import more than once

 = 1.5.3 - Feb 01, 2020 =
 - New: Added 'My favorites' for Blocks
 - New: Added Filter, Sorting & Search for blocks (Disabled in grouped view)